substring/attractplus/doc/source/reference/language/metamethods.rst

     _nexti(previdx)

-invoked when a userdata or class instance is iterated by a foreach loop
+invoked when a userdata or class instance is iterated by a foreach loop.

-if previdx==null it means that it is the first iteration.
+If previdx==null it means that it is the first iteration.
 The function has to return the index of the 'next' value.

 ^^^^^^^^^^^^^^^^^^^^^^^^